xentara/xentara-template-driver-full/README.md

 - The I/O component publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *reconnect*, that checks the connection to the physical device, and attempts to reconnect if the communication has broken down.
-- The I/O component publishes two [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) called *connected* and *disconnected*, that are fired when the connection to the physical device is establed or lost.
+- The I/O component publishes two [Xentara events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) called *connected* and *disconnected*, that are raised when the connection to the physical device is establed or lost.

 ## Xentara I/O Batch Template